Willing to support Future Retail during financial challenges: Amazon

-New Delhi, Feb 3 (IANS) E-commerce major Amazon said on Wednesday that it continues to be willing to support Future Retail Limited (FRL).
+New Delhi: E-commerce major Amazon said on Wednesday that it continues to be willing to support Future Retail Limited (FRL).
 The statement by Amazon assumes significance after there were reports that Amazon did not come to the rescue of Future Retail during the financial difficulties it faced during the Covid crisis.

 "Contrary to reports carried in a section of the media, Amazon has not only been committed to an early resolution of the dispute with Future, but continues to be willing to support FRL even during the temporary financial challenges posed by Covid," Amazon said in a statement.